 In 1988 he made a sensational debut as an opera conductor with Macbeth at the Vienna State Opera and became its permanent guest conductor from 1991, giving about one hundred performances.
 He now regularly conducts in the world’s leading opera houses.

-He was Music Director of both the Orchestre Philharmonique de Strasbourg and Opéra National du Rhin from 1997 to 2002.
+Between 1989 to 1992 he was Music Director of the Orchestra of Porto, and Music Director of both the Orchestre Philharmonique de Strasbourg and Opéra National du Rhin from 1997 to 2002.
 In 2005 he was appointed Music Director at the Teatro Massimo in Palermo, having previously held the position of Principal Guest Conductor of the Teatro dell’Opera di Roma.

 From 2007 to 2010 he was Music Director at the Teatro Municipal of Santiago, Chile.
 He has also been director of the Wroclaw Symphony Orchestra, Poland, the Wratislavia Cantans International Festival, the Cantiere Internazionale d’Arte di Montepulciano and of the Young Janáček Philharmonic.
 He was Principal Guest Conductor of the Filarmonica del Teatro Regio, Turin and Artistic Director of the Orquesta Filarmónica de la UNAM, Mexico City (2012–2015).
-From 2013 to 2019 he was Artistic Director of the Flanders Symphony Orchestra.
+From 2013 to 2019 he was Artistic Director of the Flanders Symphony Orchestra in Bruges, Belgium.

-During his time at Novaya Opera Jan Latham-Koenig has conducted new productions of Tristan und Isolde, Il trovatore, L’enfant et les sortilèges, Le nozze di Figaro and Salome.
+During his time at Novaya Opera Jan Latham-Koenig has conducted new productions of Tristan und Isolde, Il Trovatore, L’enfant et les sortilèges, Le nozze di Figaro and Salome.
 In January 2010 he conducted Britten’s War Requiem during the 6th Epiphany Week International Festival and in 2017 Novaya Opera was the first in Russia to present Weinberg’s seminal opera The Passenger.
-He has participated in the Novaya Opera’s tours to Israel, the UK, Germany, Estonia, China, Austria, Italy and Ireland.
+He has led the Novaya Opera’s tours to Israel, China and throughout Europe.

-Winner of the prestigious Onegin Prize in St Petersburg in 2019, Jan Latham-Koenig has been nominated four times as Best Conductor in Russia’s prestigious Golden Mask Awards, winning in 2014 for Tristan und Isolde.
-Novaya Opera was nominated as Best Opera Company of the Year at the International Opera Awards in 2015 and as Best Opera Orchestra in 2019.
+Jan Latham-Koenig has been nominated four times as Best Conductor in Russia’s prestigious Golden Mask Awards, winning in 2014 for Tristan und Isolde.
+Novaya Opera was nominated as Best Opera Company of the Year at the International Opera Awards in 2015 and in 2019 as Best Opera Orchestra.

-His many guest conducting appearances include the Orchestra Ensemble Kanazawa, New Japan Philharmonic and Tokyo Metropolitan Symphony Orchestra, Orchestre Philharmonique de Radio France, Rundfunk-Sinfonieorchester Berlin, Dresden Philharmonic and Los Angeles Philharmonic Orchestra.
+He is greatly in demand as a guest conductor.
+Some recent appearances include with the Orchestra Ensemble Kanazawa, New Japan Philharmonic and Tokyo Metropolitan Symphony Orchestra, the Beijing Symphony Orchestra, Hangzhou and Qingdao Philharmonic.
+He has conducted the Orchestre Philharmonique de Radio France, Rundfunk-Sinfonieorchester Berlin, Dresden Philharmonic and Los Angeles Philharmonic Orchestra.